MystenLabs/walrus-docs/docs/usage/setup.md

 ```

 By default, 0.5 SUI are exchanged for 0.5 WAL, but a different amount of SUI may be exchanged using
-the `--amount` option, and a specific SUI/WAL exchange object may be used through the
+the `--amount` option (the value is in MIST/FROST), and a specific SUI/WAL exchange object may be
-`--exchange-id` option.
-The `walrus get-wal --help` command provides more information about those.
+used through the `--exchange-id` option.
+The `walrus get-wal --help` command provides more
+information about those.